 Parent Letter: Explanation of Accountability Summary

 In 2009, the Texas Legislature passed House Bill 3.
 This Bill mandated the creation of a new accountability system with a focus on postsecondary readiness.
-In 2013, House Bill 5 was passed, which added additional indicators of postsecondary readiness measures.
-The result of both of these bills is an accountability system that uses a performance index framework to provide comprehensive information about a school district and its campuses.
+The result is an accountability system that uses a performance index framework to provide comprehensive information about a school district and its campuses.
 In 2017, House Bill 22 was passed.
 This changed the face of accountability by creating an A-F system.
 For the new accountability system, three areas of performance are evaluated for a district and each campus:

 - Student Achievement – This domain recognizes high student achievement.